Restaurants in Milan

 While there will always be a number of Milan restaurants open to diners, it is best to call ahead for reservations if you are visiting one of the more popular restaurants.
 Some establishments add a service charge to the bill and if not, a 10 percent gratuity is an acceptable tip.
 Dining out in Milan can be expensive, but it is extremely rewarding to the palette.

 With small tables dotted along the banks of a canal, this trattoria serves simple, hearty and unfussy fare.
 Guests can sample some Triestino cuisine by starting off with a mixed platter of cured meats called salumi friuliani, from the region famous for the most delicate prosciutto in Italy and the minestrone soup is to-die-for.
 Other favourites are Triestino sarde in saor (vinegar-kissed fried sardines) and for the carnivores, the manzo in salsa verde (beef in a herb sauce).
-Closed Sunday lunch and Wednesday dinner.
+Closed Sundays for dinner.
 Reservations recommended.

 Address: Ripa di Porta Ticinese 23